Wedding of Prince Juan Carlos and Princess Sophia

-The wedding of Juan Carlos, Prince of Asturias, and Princess Sophia of Greece and Denmark took place on Monday, 14 May 1962.
+The wedding of Prince Juan Carlos of Spain and Princess Sophia of Greece and Denmark took place on Monday, 14 May 1962.
 The couple was married in three ceremonies: one according to the rites of the Roman Catholic Church, the groom's faith, at the Cathedral Basilica of St. Dionysius the Areopagite; one according to the rites of the Greek Orthodox Church, the bride's faith, at the Metropolitan Cathedral of Athens; and a third civil ceremony that was held upon their return to the Royal Palace.
-Don Juan Carlos was the eldest son of Infante Juan, Count of Barcelona, pretender to the Spanish throne, and Princess María de las Mercedes of Bourbon-Two Sicilies, while Princess Sofía was the eldest daughter of King Paul and Queen Frederica of Greece.
+Don Juan Carlos was the eldest son of Infante Juan, Count of Barcelona, pretender to the Spanish throne, and Princess María de las Mercedes of Bourbon-Two Sicilies, while Princess Sophia (later renamed Sofía upon marriage) was the eldest daughter of King Paul and Queen Frederica of Greece.
 Juan Carlos and Sofía were king and queen of Spain from 1975 until his abdication in 2014.

 Engagement

-Juan Carlos, who then held the title of Prince of Asturias in pretense, and Princess Sofía of Greece and Denmark, third cousins through Queen Victoria of the United Kingdom, first met in 1954 on a cruise in the Greek Islands on board the liner SS Agamemnon.
+Juan Carlos, who then held the title of Prince of Asturias in pretense, and Princess Sophia of Greece and Denmark, third cousins through Queen Victoria of the United Kingdom, first met in 1954 on a cruise in the Greek Islands on board the liner SS Agamemnon.
 The cruise was organized by Queen Frederica with the intent of promoting Greek tourism and encourage matches among the younger generation of European royalty.
 The couple reconnected at the wedding of Prince Edward, Duke of Kent, and Katharine Worsley in June 1961.

 They became engaged three months after the Kent's wedding.
 The engagement was announced on 13 September 1961 at the home of Juan Carlos's paternal grandmother, Queen Victoria Eugenie, in Lausanne.
-Juan Carlos gave Sofía a ring made from melted down ancient Greek coins.
+Juan Carlos gave Sophia a ring made from melted down ancient Greek coins.
 When he presented her with the ring, he tossed the box at her and said "Sofi, catch it!"

 Controversy

 The uncertain position of Juan Carlos as a prince from a deposed dynasty made him a controversial choice as a future husband for a princess from a reigning family.
 Spanish monarchists rejoiced at the betrothal as they believed it increased the realism for the prospect of restoration following Franco's demise.

 From the outset, the difference in religion caused friction on both sides.
-A compromise was eventually reached: two ceremonies would be held, Sofía would convert to Catholicism, and she would use the Spanish variant of her name, Sofía.
+A compromise was eventually reached: two ceremonies would be held, Sophia would convert to Catholicism, and she would adopt the Spanish variant of her name, Sofía, with an acute "i" accent.
 Pope John XXIII allowed two ceremonies as the Greek Orthodox Church was the state religion.
 Spanish media was requested by Franco not to cover the Greek Orthodox ceremony.

 The prospect of a state-funded dowry for Princess Sofía caused controversy in Greece.
 The Hellenic Parliament approved a $300,000 tax-free dowry for the princess.
 The Centre Union and United Democratic Left parties abstained from voting but voiced their criticism and "denounced the practice of granting dowries as anachronistic and barbarous."
 King Paul and Queen Frederica also sold land from their estates to pay for their daughter's dowry.